Glastonbury Festival to ban plastic bottles in 2019

 Community Manager - Pure Planet

-- Pure Planet Community highlights and rewards latest!
+- Pure Planet Community latest highlights and rewards leaderboard

 - Why we're still asking for monthly readings from Members with new smart meters

 - What's your favourite brand of crisps?
-New poll by @Bev
+Poll by @Bev

 - New poll by @woz - What would persuade you to become a vegetarian?